 ./odoo-bin --database=codingdodo_demo --db_user=odoo --db_password=codingdodo -i base --addons-path="/home/odoo/odoo-15/addons,/home/odoo/odoo-15-custom-addons" --without-demo=all --save -c /home/odoo/.odoorc_codingdodo_demo --stop-after-init

---without-demo=all is used because we are installing a production-ready environment.
+We directly typed the DB name, user, and password and initialized it with the i flag. --without-demo=all is used because we are installing a production-ready environment.
 If you want demo data, omit that flag.

 With the -c flag we told Odoo where the config file will be /home/odoo/.odoorc_codingdodo_demo